 “You lot about done with the bloodletting?
 Be full dark in half a crack.”
-He tossed a duffle onto a bench by the door.
+He dumped a duffle onto a bench by the door.
 It clanked.

 Buffy hopped down to greet him.
-“20 minutes,” she repeated.
+“Twenty minutes,” she repeated.

 “Well then, might as well keep watch from out here, eh, pet?”
 He looked her over.
 “No orange jumpsuit, I see.”